damianiandrea/mongodb-nats-connector/README.md

 ### Configuration File

-Let's start with the configuration file: it is used to tell the connector what collections it should watch, and in what streams it should publish events when those collections change (as in, when insertions, updates or deletions are performed).
+Let's start with the configuration file: it is used to tell the connector what collections it should watch, and in what streams it should publish events when those collections change (as in, when insertions, updates, replacements, or deletions are performed).

 For each collection, the following properties can be configured: